SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 Moving Between Windows and Frames
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It's rare for a modern web application not to have any frames or to be
+Some web applications have any frames or multiple windows.
+WebDriver supports
-constrained to a single window.
-WebDriver supports moving between named
-windows using the "switchTo" method:
+moving between named windows using the "switchTo" method:

 .. code-block:: java